-Why are they good for birds?
+Why are peanuts good for birds?

-You only get great quality when you buy Johnston & Jeff Peanuts.
+Absolutely!
+You only get great quality when you buy our Johnston & Jeff Peanuts.
 They source Runner and Virginia varieties to ensure they are offering the best grades available.
 They also check every supply is fresh and free from mould or infestation, and they clean every single batch to 99.9% purity.
 That means the birds won’t pick up anything nasty from the food you’re feeding them.